- BOYS' AND GIRLS' BADMINTON:

 Head Cross Country and Track and Field Coach Carin Marrs joined the UHS coaching staff in the Fall of 2013, coming from a successful coaching career in Virginia, where her girls' cross country team took three VIrginia state titles in four years and earned a national ranking.
 Carin was a five-time individual Virginia state champion while in high school (in cross country and 3200m), as she led her cross country team to three state titles and a national ranking.
 She captained her college team at D-I James Madison University.
 Since she's been at University High School, the girls' track and field team has won the NCS Class A Championship (in 2015 and 2016), while the boys' track and field team has captured the team NCS title (in 2016).
 Carin has coached five individual and two relay NCS track and field champions.
 In 2015, the boys' cross country team won the prestigious Stanford Invitational and placed eighth at the CIF State Championships.
 Most of Carin's free time is occupied by her two sons, Julian and Louie.

-Kevin Cruikshank enters his 10th year of coaching at UHS with the start of the 2016 cross country season.
-In addition to coaching track, he has been an instructor for fitness training and sports conditioning in the PE department at UHS.
-One of the many highlights in Kevin's time at UHS was assisting legendary coach Jim Tracy take the UHS girls varsity teams to four straight D5 state meet titles from 2009-2012.
-Kevin was previously assistant coach for track and cross country at Lowell High School in San Francisco and was head women's track and cross country coach at Longview Community College in Lee's Summit, MO.
-He had a rich education in coaching track and field while serving Coach Harry Marra, current coach of Olympic champion decathlete Ashton Eaton, during his graduate assistantship at San Francisco State University.
-Kevin also has experience coaching adult runners with the San Francisco Impalas and Golden Gate Triathlon Club.
+Kevin Cruikshank will enter his 14th year of coaching at UHS with the 2019/2020 track and cross country season.
+In addition to coaching these sports, he has been an instructor in fitness training and sports conditioning in the UHS physical education department.
+Among the many highlights in Kevin's time at University, assisting legendary Coach Jim Tracy to take the UHS varsity girls cross country team to four straight CIF D5 state meet titles from 2009-2012 ranks as one the most memorable.
+In recent years, highlights are the UHS boy's cross country squad winning the CIF D5 state meet championship in 2017 with girls taking second and girls repeating in 2019 for the second place spot.
+Kevin's previous coaching experience was as assistant track and cross country coach at San Francisco's Lowell High School and he was head woman's track and cross country at Longview Community College in Lee's Summit, MO.
+He has had a rich experience in both high school and college track and cross country competition; competing in events ranging from the 800m to 10,000m and enjoyed competing in high school wrestling as well..
+During his graduate assistant time in the physical education department at San Francisco State University, Kevin had the great privilege to work with Harry Marra, perhaps one of the world's top decathlon coaches and former coach of Olympic champion decathlete Ashton Eaton.
 Kevin is an NSCA Certified Strength and Conditioning Specialist, an American College of Sports Medicine Certified Exercise Physiologist and holds a USA Track and Field Level One coaching certificate.
-In addition to his many years of participation in track and cross country through high school and college, Kevin's second passion was band and orchestra and he still enjoys playing trombone.
+Continuing to learn and evolve in the field of exercise science and sports training is a priority in Kevin's life.
+In addition to the years of participation in high school and college sports, Kevin's second greatest passion was band and orchestra and still enjoys playing trombone and low brass instruments.

 Otis Campbell began coaching track at UHS in 2010, focusing on field events. ”Coach O” has been coaching youth track & field and cross country since 1994.
 During his coaching career, over 40 of his athletes have qualified to compete at the USA Track and Field Junior Olympics and 65% were medalists.
 Coach Otis studied Kinesiology at San Francisco State University and provides personal training to adults and youth who want to develop a specific skill or get fit.
 In 2009 Coach Otis founded Team Onalysis, a developmental track and field program.
 Coach O molds any committed youth into a competitive track and field athlete.
 It is Coach O's belief that track & field, cross country, and basketball are character building activities that give youth life-skills that help them to handle challenging situations both on and off the track.